Wadi Rum, Jordan

 Wadi Rum stands out with its massive sandstone and granite structures towering above the desert base.
 As light and shadow play across these big rocks, they display a color show that changes constantly when the sun rises and sets.

-• Jabal Umm ad-Dami is the tallest mountain in Jordan, reaching 1,854 meters high.
-When it’s not cloudy, you can see the Red Sea and Saudi Arabia.
+- Jabal Umm ad-Dami is the tallest mountain in Jordan, standing at 1,854 meters in height.
+When the weather is clear, you can see the Red Sea and Saudi Arabia.

-• The Seven Pillars of Wisdom: This cool rock formation got its name from T.E.
+- The Seven Pillars of Wisdom: This cool rock formation is named after T.E.
 Lawrence’s book.
-It gives you a peek at the area’s super fascinating past.
+It gives you a glimpse into the area’s fascinating past.

 Endless Dunes and Valleys